-Ioanna Karystiani (b 1952), who wrote the screenplay for Brides (2004), received the Greek National Award for Literature for her novel Mikra Anglia (Little England, published in English as The Jasmine Isle, 2006), also made into a film, which describes the lives of a sailor’s family on the island of Andros.
+Ioanna Karystiani (b 1952), who wrote the screenplay for the Greek film Brides (2004), received the Greek National Award for Literature for her novel Mikra Anglia (Little England, published in English as The Jasmine Isle, 2006).
+Also made into a film, it describes the lives of a sailor’s family on the island of Andros.
 Other Cretan writers include Minas Dimakis, Manolis Pratikakis, Yiorgis Manoussakis and Victoria Theodorou.

 Greece’s best-known and most widely read author since Homer is Nikos Kazantzakis (1883–1957), born in Crete amid the last spasms of the island’s struggle for independence from the Turks.
 His novels, all of which have been translated into English, are full of drama and larger-than-life characters such as the magnificent title character in Zorba the Greek (1946) and the tortured Captain Michalis in Freedom and Death (1950), two of his finest works.
 Along with Zorba, The Last Temptation (1953) was also made into a film.
 Zorba the Greek takes place in Crete and provides a fascinating glimpse into the harsher side of Cretan culture.
 Kazantzakis had a chequered, and at times troubled, literary career, clashing frequently with the Orthodox Church for his professed atheism.